jamesrharwood/equator-guidelines-website/guideline_repos/strobe-cohort/items/1a_title.md

 ## Examples

-> Leukaemia incidence among workers in the shoe and boot manufacturing industry: a case-control study
+> Leukaemia incidence among workers in the shoe and boot manufacturing industry: a cohort study